Radboud University Nijmegen

-Radboud University (abbreviated as RU, Radboud Universiteit, formerly Katholieke Universiteit Nijmegen) is a public research university located in Nijmegen, Netherlands.
+Radboud University (abbreviated as RU; Radboud Universiteit, formerly Katholieke Universiteit Nijmegen) is a public research university located in Nijmegen, Netherlands.
 RU has seven faculties and more than 24,000 students.

-Established in 1923, Radboud University has consistently been included in the top 150 of universities in the world by four major university ranking tables.
-As of 2020, it ranks 105th in the Shanghai Academic Ranking of World Universities.
-Internationally, RU is known for its strong research output.
+The university was established in 1923.
 In 2020, 391 PhD degrees were awarded, and 8,396 scientific articles were published.
 To bolster the international exchange of academic knowledge, Radboud University joined the Guild of European Research-Intensive Universities in 2016.

-Among its alumni Radboud University counts 14 Spinoza Prize laureates, 2 Stevin Prize laureates, 1 Nobel Prize laureate, Sir Konstantin Novoselov, and 5 prime ministers of the Netherlands, including the current prime minister Dick Schoof.
+Among its alumni Radboud University counts 14 Spinoza Prize laureates, 2 Stevin Prize laureates, 1 Nobel Prize laureate, Sir Konstantin Novoselov, and 6 prime ministers of the Netherlands, including the current prime minister Rob Jetten.
 Other notable alumni include former chairman of Unilever Marijn Emmanuel Dekkers, influential priest and theologian Henri Nouwen, biologist Frans de Waal and First Vice-President of the European Commission Frans Timmermans.
 Former students have also won 3 Olympic medals since 2000, all in rowing.